-A leave of absence may be taken at any time due to personal reasons in the PTP program, a leave of absence is not available for the PPT program.
-The request must come from the student in the form of a letter to the Student Progression Committee, advising of the need to take a leave of Absence.
+A leave of absence may be requested at any time due to personal reasons in the PTP program, a leave of absence is not available for the PPT program.
+The request must come from the student in the form of a letter to the Candidate Progression Committee and the office, advising of the need to take a leave of Absence.
 The letter might include a brief explanation as to the reasons for the requested leave, but such justification is not mandatory.
-All leaves are automatically granted.
-An annual leave of absence fee of \$300.00 is required to accompany the letter.
+An annual leave of absence fee of \$400.00 is required to accompany the letter.

-Leaves of Absence are renewed on an annual basis each June, and a letter confirming whether the leave is to be continued through the next year is required by June of each year.
-If the leave is to be continued, the \$300.00 fee must accompany the renewal letter.
+Leaves of Absence are renewed on an annual basis, at the end of each academic year, and a letter confirming whether the leave is to be continued through the next academic year is required latest by the end of July, each year.
+If the leave is to be continued, the \$400.00 fee must accompany the renewal letter.